 Yes.
 The academy is a paramilitary environment.
 We require recruits to reside at the academy typically from Sunday evening through Friday afternoon.
 If your home is a great distance away, we’ve found local motels that offer discounts, and the camaraderie that you will experience may lend itself to being able to stay with a fellow recruit on weekends.

 How do I know what barracks I’ll be assigned?

 A few weeks into the start of the Basic Academy class, you will be given a list of barracks with vacancies.
-You will select your top three choices, however, the needs of the department come first and it is possible that you may not get your desired barracks.
-You will learn your assignment approximately half-way through the Academy.
+You will select your top three choices; however, the needs of the department come first, and it is possible that you may not be assigned to your desired barracks.
+You will learn your assignment about halfway through the academy.
 The department always works to station new troopers to a barracks that works best for them.